wagtail/rfcs/text/000-union-block.md

 #### `wagtail-streamfield-migration-toolkit`

-A `StreamBlockToUnionBlockOperation` operation would be a useful tool for projects where `StreamBlock` has been used as a surrogate `UnionBlock`.
+A new `StreamBlockToUnionBlockOperation` operation would be a useful tool for projects where `StreamBlock` has been used as a surrogate `UnionBlock`.
+As part of the motivation for implementing `UnionBlock` is the historical (ab)use of single-value stream blocks, implementing this and documenting the migration pathway should be considered a necessary part of a complete solution.

 #### `wagtail-grapple`